[HISTORY: Adopted by the Town of Bedford as indicated in article histories. Amendments noted where applicable.]

 - ACTIVELY PURSUED

 Authority.
-Permits are required as authorized under RSA 676:11 to 676:13.
+Permits are required as authorized under RSA 676:11 to 676:13 and § 275-85.
 Property owners or their agents are required to secure the appropriate permits prior to the start of work.

 Electrical permits are required for work as defined in RSA 319-C:2, III.
 A New Hampshire licensed electrician as outlined in RSA 319-C must perform all electrical installations unless excepted as noted in RSA 319:C3 and property owners performing electrical installations within their existing primary dwelling.
-An electrical permit will only be issued to the license holders themselves unless otherwise approved by the Building Department.
+An electrical permit will only be issued to the license holders themselves unless otherwise approved by the Building Department corporate license approval process.

-Plumbing permits are required for work as defined in RSA 329-A:2, IV.
-A New Hampshire licensed plumber must perform all plumbing installations unless as excepted in RSA 329-A:13.
+Plumbing permits are required for work as defined in RSA 153:27 XIV.
+A New Hampshire licensed plumber must perform all plumbing installations unless as excepted in RSA 153:36.
 The Town of Bedford limits the scope of work which can be done by homeowners to minor installations (those that entail relocating or replacing existing plumbing fixtures) within their primary dwelling (where the individual currently resides) only.
-A plumbing permit will only be issued to the license holders themselves unless otherwise approved by the Building Department.
+A plumbing permit will only be issued to the license holders themselves unless otherwise approved by the Building Department corporate license approval process.

-Septic system permits are required for the installation of new septic systems and for the repair of existing septic systems.
+Septic system permits are required for the installation and repair of septic systems.

 Issuance of building permits.